0xf005ba11/bazel_ewdk_cc/README.md

 * retpoline_check - /d2guardretpoline and /guard:retpoline
 * spectre - /Qspectre
 * spectre_load_cf - /Qspectre-load-cf
+* default_includes_cmdline - Adds the default include paths to the command line (/I).
+This can be useful for tooling like producing intellisense configurations.

 ## Default compile flags
 * /DCOMPILER_MSVC